 Globus Connect file transfer

 Description: Globus and GridFTP Globus augments in secure copy (scp/sftp) requests by automating reliable large data transfers, by resuming failed transfers, encrypts transfers and by simplifying the implementation of high-performance transfers between computing centers.
-The UNC Globus Connnect endpoint datamover is uncch#unc-rc-dm Accessible filesystems include but not limited to: Home (/nas02/home), /proj, /netscr, Mass storage […]
+The UNC Globus Connnect endpoint is called “UNC, Research Computing, Datamover” endpoint (also called uncch#unc-rc-dm endpoint).
+Accessible filesystems include but not limited […]

 » Subjects: Computational, Data Storage, Mass Storage, Research Computing, UNIX and Linux » Tags: CILogon, datamover, file transfer, globus, globus connect, gridftp, InCommon

 Getting Started with Globus Connect

 Description: Below are the individual steps with example screenshots regarding the setup of your Globus login account, accessing our UNC Globus endpoint named “UNC, Research Computing, Datamover” or uncch#unc-rc-dm.
 There is an optional installation and configuration of your personal Globus Connect endpoint client.
 Globus addresses deficiencies in secure copy requests by automating large data transfers, by […]

 » Subjects: Mass Storage, Research Computing, Scientific Applications » Tags: CILogon, datamover, file transfer, FTP, globus, globus connect, gridftp, InCommon

 Description: This document provides instructions for installing the Windows version of SAS 9.4 on 7 and 8.
 This installation may take an hour or more.
 This document is written based on installing SAS 9.4 on Windows 7 64-bit version.
 In this installation only the SAS Foundation was chosen to be installed.
 If you choose to install […]